Illarion-eV/Illarion-Dev/README.md

 character data.
 You may update the database at any time to incorporate changes made to the online database.
 However, be aware that **_this will overwrite any changes you made to the local database_**.
-To update the database run `reset-database` while the server is down.
+To update the database run `remove-volumes` while the server is down.

 ## 9. Using the local web server